lucidrains/imagen-pytorch/README.md

 - <a href="https://github.com/marunine">Marunine</a> for providing a <a href="https://github.com/lucidrains/imagen-pytorch/issues/72#issuecomment-1163275757">potential solution</a> for a color shifting issue in the memory efficient u-nets.
 Thanks to <a href="https://github.com/jacobwjs">Jacob</a> for sharing experimental comparisons between the base and memory-efficient unets

+- <a href="https://github.com/marunine">Marunine</a> yet again for fixing a checkboard artifact issue

 - You?
 It isn't done yet, chip in if you are a researcher or skilled ML engineer